michaelatkin31/michaelatkin31/README.md

 👋 Hi, I’m Michael!

-I’m currently learning machine learning, specifically NLP.
+I’m a Stanford undergrad majoring in CS, with an emphasis on machine learning 👾

+Email me at mjatkin@stanford.edu!

 <!---
 michaelatkin31/michaelatkin31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.